The 30 Day Illusion: The Hormuz Blockade, Washington's Waiver, and India's True Energy Buffer

 We are witnessing the exact scenario our strategic reserves were built for.

-Furthermore, our domestic 20 percent ethanol blending program is now quietly displacing 44 million barrels of crude oil annually.
+Our domestic 20 percent ethanol blending program is quietly displacing 44 million barrels of crude oil annually, reducing the base exposure further.

 Subscribe to Economic Frictions